vlimki/gentoo-x200/README.md

-# gentoo-x220
+# gentoo-x200

-I am running a dual-kernel setup (`config/linux-*-x220` and `config/linux-*-desktop`).
-The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for occasional desktop usage (i.e., package compilation, though switching to the X200 and thus abandoning UEFI has made this cumbersome, so I just chroot onto the drive nowadays).
+~~I am running a dual-kernel setup (`config/linux-*-x220` and `config/linux-*-desktop`).
+The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for occasional desktop usage (i.e., package compilation)~~ Switching to the X200 and thus abandoning UEFI has made this cumbersome, so I just chroot onto the drive nowadays.
 The X200 kernel is optimized and works on the X220 as well.

 ## Features